Hrishikesh332/NPCI-RAG/README.md

 # NPCI-RAG

-This project is a LLM-powered Document Intelligence (DI) System that utilizes RAG (Retrieval-Augmented Generation) with OpenAI GPT3.5 turbo, Qdrant for vector storage, and OpenAI embeddings to provide efficient document querying and chatbot capabilities.
+This project is a LLM-powered Document Intelligence (DI) System that utilizes RAG (Retrieval-Augmented Generation) with Gemini 2.0, Qdrant for vector storage, and Hugging Face embeddings to provide efficient document querying and chatbot capabilities.
 We have extracted data from 50+ PDFs to sample our knowledge base and fine tuned LLM RAG for operation.

 ## Tech Stack

-**Frontend** - Streamlit
+**Frontend** - Streamlit, Gradio specifically for RAG because of time constrainst

 **Backend** - Firebase, Toranado server